Updated 17th September 2021

-- In principle, for everyone’s safety and comfort, we aim to restrict the total number of visitors in the hospice at any one time, while ensuring every patient is able to receive up to 2 visitors each day.
+In principle, for everyone’s safety and comfort, we aim to control the total number of visitors in the hospice at any one time.

-- Each patient may choose a total of 4 designated family or friends to visit them.
+- Each patient may identify a total of up to 4 designated family or friends to visit them.

 - Faith representatives can visit out with usual visiting times, again in addition to other visitors.

-- All visitors are asked to wear a face mask for the duration of the visit and sanitise their hands regularly during the visit and also on leaving the hospice.
+- All visitors are required to wear a face mask for the duration of the visit (unless they are exempt) and sanitise their hands regularly during the visit and also on leaving the hospice.

-- Visitors are required to practice social distancing from staff and other visitors who are not in their household, and may be asked to leave a patient’s room during their visit if the patient requires staff to enter to provide or monitor care.
+- Visitors are advised to continue practicing social distancing from staff and other visitors who are not in their household.

 Visitors who have any concerns should ask to speak to the Nurse in Charge.